iccaving/icccsite/README.md

 At the moment there are some media queries to change the site for smaller screens and they are included in the main.scss file but when the screen size drops below a certain threshold it loads the mobile.scss file in addition which overrides lots of things.
 I did this because the mobile site is quite different and it seemed tidier.

 ##javascript
 There's a couple of JS libraries in use.
 Jquery, which I don't think anyone using javascript could without. sorttable allows for sortable tables.
 There's a little readme in the file itself.
 There's also a cookie library which was mainly used on a custom photo gallery page.
+There is a small js html5 chart generating library called chartjs as well.

 There are also inline scripts in other places in the site.
 See templates.